cryptocap/cryptocap-api/README.md

 * `phone` - Phone number of the account holder
 * `country` - Country of residence of the account holder
 * `currency` - Preferred Fiat currency of the account holder
+* `isRegistered` - True or False, depending on whether the account holder has been registered.
 * `isVerified` - True or False, depending on whether the account holder has completed Verification.
-* `iban` - IBAN number associated with the account - assigned once the account is verified.
+* `accounts` - Array of all accounts, including currency and balance.

 ### setinfo
 A registered user may update some of his account contact details through the API by issuing the `setinfo` operation.
 All of the following parameters are optional, and only those provided will be changed.
 Some changes, such as change of the residence of the country may require re-verification.

+* `name` - Name of the account holder
 * `email` - Email address of the account holder
 * `address` - Mailing address of the account holder
 * `phone` - Phone number of the account holder
 * `country` - Country of residence of the account holder
-* `currency` - Preferred Fiat currency of the account holder (using the 3 letter code, eg. “USD”)

 The server will respond with an `account` message containing the updated information.

-### balance
-A registered user can check the balance of his account by issuing the `balance` operation.
-He may optionally limit the results to a specific currency by providing the `currency` parameter.
-The server will respond with a `balance` message.
-The data will contain key/value pairs for the preferred fiat currency (regardless of the balance), as well as any other currency containing a non-zero balance.

 ### history
 A registered user can check transaction history of his account by issuing the `history` operation.
 He may optionally limit the results by providing either of the following parameters: